Einstein–Szilard letter: The letter

 On July 12, 1939, Szilard and Wigner drove in Wigner's car to Cutchogue on New York's Long Island, where Einstein was staying.
-When they explained about the possibility of atomic bombs, Einstein replied: "Daran habe ich gar nicht gedacht" ("I did not even think about that").
-Szilard dictated a letter in German to the Belgian Ambassador to the United States.
-Wigner wrote it down, and Einstein signed it.
+When they explained the possibility of atomic bombs, Einstein replied: "Daran habe ich gar nicht gedacht" ("I did not even think about that").
+Einstein dictated a letter in German to the Belgian Ambassador to the United States.
+Wigner wrote it down, and Einstein agreed and signed it.
 At Wigner's suggestion, they also prepared a letter for the State Department explaining what they were doing and why, giving it two weeks to respond if it had any objections.

 This still left the problem of getting government support for uranium research.
 Another friend of Szilard's, the Austrian economist Gustav Stolper, suggested approaching Alexander Sachs, who had access to President Franklin D. Roosevelt.
 Sachs told Szilard that he had already spoken to the President about uranium, but that Fermi and Pegram had reported that the prospects for building an atomic bomb were remote.
 He told Szilard that he would deliver the letter, but suggested that it come from someone more prestigious.
 For Szilard, Einstein was again the obvious choice.
 Sachs and Szilard drafted a letter riddled with spelling errors and mailed it to Einstein.

 Szilard also set out himself for Long Island again on August 2.
 Wigner was unavailable, so this time Szilard co-opted another Hungarian physicist, Edward Teller, to do the driving.
 After receiving the draft, Einstein dictated the letter first in German.
 On returning to Columbia University, Szilard dictated the letter in English to a young departmental stenographer, Janet Coatesworth.
 She later recalled that when Szilard mentioned extremely powerful bombs, she "was sure she was working for a nut".
 Ending the letter with "Yours truly, Albert Einstein" did nothing to alter this impression.
 Both the English letter and a longer explanatory letter were then posted to Einstein for him to sign.

-The letter dated August 2 and addressed to President Roosevelt warned that:
+The letter dated August 2 and addressed to President Roosevelt warned:

 It also specifically warned about Germany:

 At the time of the letter, the estimated material necessary for a fission chain reaction was several tons.
 Seven months later a breakthrough in Britain would estimate the necessary critical mass to be less than 10 kilograms, making delivery of a bomb by air a possibility.